 If you or anyone you know resonates with the above, keep reading!

-I’ve been working in the world of branding and digital media for almost 8 years now, and recently had the awesome opportunity to design the new visual brand for “FLDWRK”.
+I’ve been working in the world of branding and digital media for over 9 years now, and recently had the awesome opportunity to design the new visual brand for “FLDWRK”.

 In working with brands and businesses over the past 8 years, I’ve worked on projects that are smooth and move quickly, and others that have been… let’s just say an extremely bumpy ride.
 If you are in need of some great visuals and want your project to move forward smoothly, there is ONE thing you need to do.